microsoft/WhatTheHack/999-SAPonAzure/Student/02-Azure-Monitor.md

-# Challenge 5: Build Mobile Application around SAP.
+# Challenge 2: Azure Monitor SAP Workload On Azure.

 [< Previous Challenge](./04-k8sdeployment.md) - **[Home](../README.md)** - [Next Challenge >](./06-deploymongo.md)

 ## Introduction

-Mango Inc has established SAP landscape for several years.
-Now Mango Inc wants to enable users with simplified mobile user interface that requires data from multiple sources and one of the data source is S/4 Hana system.
-Assume that production workers on site want to know material information on their mobile devices.
-How do you build mobile application using No/Low code platform that can interact with SAP system seemlessly?
+Mango Inc has migrated SAP landscape on Microsoft Cloud Azure.
+Now Mango Inc wants to enable Azure native monitoring services to monitor SAP Solution on Azure.
+It is critical for Mango Inc to monitor and review resource usage trend for last 30 days.
+How to configure & capture critical monitoring metrics for SAP Solution on Azure?
 In this challenge, we'll find that out.

 ## Description